Top 5 Best Free Moodle Themes – 2022

 Despite being one of the most widely used LMS, Moodle has often fallen victim to this very complication.
 The default interface is primitive, and the UX is anything but charming.
 That’s where a Moodle theme steps in.

-A theme is to your Moodle site what appearances are to classrooms.
+“A theme is to your Moodle site is what appearances are to classrooms.”

-A great theme not only makes your website look better, but also improves upon functionality and features, while attracting potential learners.
+A great theme not only makes your website look better but also improves upon functionality and features while attracting potential learners.
 It’s innovative and creative.

 But how do you zero in on one theme that perfectly suits all your needs?

 Do you focus on a theme that’s high on features and customizability or do you opt for a clean and minimal design?
-Mobile traffic can no longer be ignored in an age where more people access the net on their phones than on laptops and PCs, which makes responsive design a must-have.
+Mobile traffic can no longer be ignored in an age where more people access the net on their phones than on laptops and PCs, which makes responsive design, a must-have.

-We hand-picked 5 of the most popular free Moodle themes, that are also the top contenders for the being the best of the lot.
+We hand-picked 5 of the most popular free Moodle themes, that are also the top contenders for being the best of the lot.
 You simply cannot go wrong with these!
 Take a look 🙂

-The header has been designed to highlight items of interest via a slider, which essentially makes it look like more of polished blog than an e-learning website.
+The header has been designed to highlight items of interest via a slider, which essentially makes it look more like a polished blog than an e-learning website.